steveculshaw/brindlewoodbay/README.md

 Krystal heads off to the school to check up on the trophy, but she's distracted and fails to check the cabinet ... *and she's also got signed up to attending tomorrows music lessons to give a talk.*

-Next day Krystal wows the kids with her musical prowess
+Next day Krystal wows the kids with her musical prowess!

 Meanwhile Atsidi pokes around for copies of the schools year books; <br>
 **Clue** the 1995 one has couple of pages ripped out.<br>
-1992 newspaper clipping ... in the autumn, Sons of Freedom (separatists), camp in the wood outside BB, 6 day siege by federal agents, saw strange things, chanting lights even animal noises.
+1992 newspaper clipping ... in the autumn, Sons of Freedom (separatists), camp in the wood outside BB, 6 day siege by federal agents, saw strange things, chanting lights even animal noises. <br>
 And in the photograph, there's a younger Etienne Beauregard, being arrested or not is unclear.

 Winnie checking the trophy case; a broken trophy of player of the year 1995, given to Thomas Hapsbury.